privacyint/appdata-environment-desktop/README.md

 - The 35th Chaos Congress (35C3) and Chaos Computer Club (CCC) - for their help and support.
 - [Exodus Privacy](https://exodus-privacy.eu.org/en/)- For their original research and tools
 - [Mobilsicher.de](https://mobilsicher.de/) - For their research
+- Frederike Kaltheuner for her support in this research

 **This document was contributed to by:**

 From Privacy International:

-Christopher Weatherhead, Frederike Kaltheuner, Eliot Bendinelli, Ed Geraghty and Eva Blum-Dumontet
+Christopher Weatherhead, Eliot Bendinelli, Ed Geraghty and Eva Blum-Dumontet

 Further pull requests will be accepted